 RESEARCH AND THOUGHT LEADERSHIP

 Michael has published works on a variety of topics, including digital business transformation, innovation, strategy, and digital leadership.
 He’s published eight books, more than thirty case studies, and appears frequently in the mainstream media.
-His Latest book is Digital Vortex: How Today’s Market Leaders Can Beat Disruptive Competitors At Their Own Game.
+His latest book is Orchestrating Transformation: How to Deliver Winning Performance with a Connected Approach to Change.
 He has more than 50 articles and presentations to his credit in leading academic journals.
 One of his articles was among the top 20 cited articles in business, management and accounting worldwide for five years, according to Scopus (the largest abstract and citation database of peer-reviewed literature).

 Michael has been named one of the top ten digital thought leaders in Switzerland by Bilanz, Le Temps, and Handelszeitung for two years running in 2016 and 2017.

 CLIENTS & INDUSTRY EXPERIENCE

 At IMD, Michael teaches in several open programs and has directed custom programs related to strategy and digital business transformation with Vodafone, AXA, Tetra Pak, Honda, Zurich Financial Services, Credit Suisse, KONE, and Cartier, among others.
 He directs IMD’s Leading Digital Business Transformation, and Digital Disruption programs.
 Michael provides consulting services, executive education, and expert evaluations to several public and private sector organizations on strategy and digital transformation.
 He has lived and worked in Britain, Canada, Japan, Norway, Costa Rica, and Switzerland.